-Weco Products Company of Chicago, Illinois, promotes its “Dr. West’s Miracle-Tuft” – the earliest toothbrush to use synthetic nylon developed by DuPont chemists just three years earlier.
-Americans will soon be brushing their teeth with nylon bristle toothbrushes instead of hog bristles, declares the New York Times.
+Weco Products Company of Chicago, Illinois, promoted its “Dr. West’s Miracle-Tuft” – the earliest toothbrush to use synthetic nylon developed by DuPont chemists just three years earlier.
+Americans soon would be brushing their teeth with nylon bristle toothbrushes instead of hog bristles, declared the New York Times.

-“Until now, all good toothbrushes were made with animal bristles,” notes a 1938 Weco Products advertisement in Life magazine.
+“Until now, all good toothbrushes were made with animal bristles,” noted a 1938 Weco Products advertisement in Life magazine.
 “Today, Dr. West’s new Miracle-Tuft is a single exception.
-It is made with EXTON, a unique bristle-like filament developed by the great DuPont laboratories, and produced exclusively for Dr. West’s.”
+It is made with ‘EXTON,’ a unique bristle-like filament developed by the great DuPont laboratories, and produced exclusively for Dr. West’s.”

-Pricing its toothbrush at 50 cents, Weco Products guarantees “no bristle shedding.”
-Johnson & Johnson will introduce a competing nylon-bristle toothbrush in 1939.
-“Before this, the world relied on toothbrush bristles made from the neck hairs of wild pigs from Siberia, Poland and China,” notes the Royal Society of Chemistry.
+Pricing its toothbrush at 50 cents, Weco Products guaranteed “no bristle shedding.”
+Johnson & Johnson introduced a competing nylon-bristle toothbrush in 1939.
+“Before this, the world relied on toothbrush bristles made from the neck hairs of wild pigs from Siberia, Poland and China,” noted the Royal Society of Chemistry.
 Learn more in Nylon, a Petroleum Polymer.

 August 2.
 1956 – First U.S. Interstate Highway

-Missouri becomes the first state to award a contract with interstate construction funding authorized two months earlier by the Federal-Aid Highway Act of 1956.
-The Missouri highway commission signs the contract for work on the already historic Route 66.
+Missouri became the first state to award a contract with interstate construction funding authorized two months earlier by the Federal-Aid Highway Act of 1956.
+The Missouri highway commission signed the contract for work on the already historic Route 66.

-The Highway-Aid Act provides 90 percent federal funding for a “system of interstate and defense highways.”
-It makes it possible for states to afford construction of the network of national limited-access highways, which will eventually reach more than 40,000 miles.
+The Highway-Aid Act provided 90 percent federal funding for a “system of interstate and defense highways.”
+It made it possible for states to afford construction of the network of national limited-access highways eventually reaching more than 40,000 miles.

-Missouri has agreed to work on U.S. Route 66 – now Interstate 44.
-“There is no question that the creation of the interstate highway system has been the most significant development in the history of transportation in the United States,” proclaim the state’s leaders.
-Read more in America on the Move.
+Missouri had agreed to begin work on part of Route 66 – now Interstate 44.
+“There is no question that the creation of the interstate highway system has been the most significant development in the history of transportation in the United States,” proclaimed the state’s leaders.
+Learn more in America on the Move.

-August 3, 1769 – Rancho La Brea Asphalt Pits discovered
+August 3, 1769 – La Brea Asphalt Pits discovered

-The La Brea – “the tar” – pits are discovered during a 1768 Spanish expedition on the West Coast.
-“We debated whether this substance, which flows melted from underneath the earth, could occasion so many earthquakes,” notes the expedition’s Franciscan friar in his diary.
+The La Brea – “the tar” – pits were discovered during a 1769 Spanish expedition on the West Coast.
+“We debated whether this substance, which flows melted from underneath the earth, could occasion so many earthquakes,” noted the expedition’s Franciscan friar in his diary.

-The friar, Juan Crespi, is the first person to use the term bitumen in describing these sticky pools in southern California – where crude oil has been seeping from the ground through fissures in the coastal plain sediments for more than 40,000 years.
-Native Americans have used the substance for centuries to waterproof baskets and caulk canoes.
+The friar, Juan Crespi, was the first person to use the term “bitumen” in describing these sticky pools in southern California – where crude oil has been seeping from the ground through fissures in the coastal plain sediments for more than 40,000 years.
+Native Americans used the substance for centuries to waterproof baskets and caulk canoes.